lucasjoliveau/doc/en/developer/tutorials/getting_started/13_inheritance.md

 form view.
 To do this, we need to add a field to the `res.users` model and adapt its view to show it.

-Odoo provides two _inheritance_ mechanisms to extend an existing model in a modular way.
+Konvergo ERP provides two _inheritance_ mechanisms to extend an existing model in a modular way.

 The first inheritance mechanism allows modules to modify the behavior of a